 Wanting to enjoy the warm air, I walked back outside and climbed up to the outdoor café terrace, filled with brightly colored chairs and tables, leafy plants and stringed lights.
-I grabbed a well-made Monaco (beer mixed with lemon soda and grenadine syrup) and continued my ascent to “The Loft”.
+I grabbed a Monaco (beer mixed with lemon soda and grenadine syrup) from the bar and continued my ascent to “The Loft”.

 Creation, exchanging ideas, and community still seem like genuine core values here.
 Not to mention that drinks are relatively cheap, at least by Parisian standards.

 After the clock struck 11pm, it was time to break away from our deep discussions and let loose within The Club.
 The indiscreet brown door that stays shut within the restaurant in the early evening opens into a hotspot for dancing, courtesy of local DJs playing an eclectic mix, until 2am.

 Passing under the small circus-lettered sign and into the dark maroon-walled space, you might feel like you’re entering into the next phase of a dream where concentration gives way to free movement.
 As I lined up at the vintage ticket booth to purchase my bracelet, the theme of the night came into view on the bulletin board.
 “Do You ’80’s?”
 At this oh-so-East-Paris venue, anything seems possible– even in charmingly broken Franglais.